 While a screening mammogram is encouraged each year for women who do not have significant breast symptoms, your doctor may order a diagnostic mammogram if you are experiencing a worrisome lump, changes in the breast skin, pain, nipple discharge, or if you have a personal history of breast cancer.
 Diagnostic mammography may also be performed if your screening mammogram demonstrates a possible abnormality.
 The type and number of mammographic views taken will be customized to your situation.

 A diagnostic mammogram is not considered a preventive care service by most insurance companies.
 This exam may be subject to deductibles and co-insurance, so we suggest you contact your insurance provider with coverage questions.
 For more information on this and other radiology procedures, please visit www.radiologyinfo.org.

 Do not use deodorants, body powders, perfumes or body lotions over your breasts or underarms the day of your procedure.
 You will be given a gown to wear during your exam.
 At that time, you will be asked to cleanse your breasts and underarm area so that it is free of any deodorants, body powders, perfumes or body lotions.
 Particles from those materials may mimic calcifications on the images, so this cleansing is extremely important for accurate imaging.

-Breast Imaging Centers that offer diagnostic mammography are staffed by a radiologist, who is a doctor focused solely on mammography and the accurate detection of breast cancer.
-At the time of your visit, the radiologist will review your exam results with you and explain any further recommendations.
 Your primary care physician will receive the results of your exam within 5-7 days of your visit.
 You may contact your physician for any information pertaining to the findings.
-Meet our Radiologists.